graphql-nexus/nexus/docs/getting-started.md

 ```

 When using the TypeScript, configuring the [backing object type](typescript-setup.md) definitions will check for the existence of the property on the object, and error if a non-existent property is referenced.

+## Resolving: defaultResolver

+GQLiteral allows you to define an override to the `defaultResolver` both globally for the schema, as well as on a per-type basis.
+This can be quite powerful when you wish to define unique default behavior that goes beyond

 ## Generating the IDL file